xiix0/scam/README.md

-You will never know hunger.
+You are fairminded, just and loving.